DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

 ---

 # The AaC Style Guide
 This style guide documents a set of coding standards for the AaC Domain-specific language.
 This standard is applied to to Core Specification and first-party plugins.
 Users are not required to implement this style, but it is recommended that users leverage a consistent style and standard for their models.
-Consistency also reduces complexity for users as they don't have to manage the idiosyncrasies of different naming conventions for user libraries, or plugins.
+Consistent styling reduces complexity and overhead for users as they don't have to manage the idiosyncrasies of different naming conventions for user libraries or plugins.

 # Declaring Multiple Definitions Per AaC File
 The AaC DSL is based on YAML, and as such can not support multiple declarations of the same root key in the document.
 If users declare multiple definitions without the special YAML document token `---`, then AaC will be unable to correctly ingest those definitions in the AaC file.

-Defining multiple definitions in the same file:
+Correctly defining multiple definitions in the same file:

 ```yaml
 model: